+I. Foundations

-I. Foundations: The faculty expects that students will attain a high level of engagement early in their studies and will develop as creative and critical thinkers, writers and speakers.
+The faculty expects that students will attain a high level of engagement early in their studies and will develop as creative and critical thinkers, writers and speakers.
 To achieve these aims, the College requires students to complete the Writing and Quantitative and Symbolic Reasoning programs.

 The Writing Program: Students must pass at least three writing-intensive courses.
-For a full description of the Writing Program requirements, see "Standards for Written Work."

 The Quantitative and Symbolic Reasoning Program: Every student must pass at least one designated quantitative and symbolic reasoning course.
 This requirement should be completed by the end of the second year.
-For a detailed description of this requirement, see "Standards for Quantitative Work."
 In addition, the College encourages students to participate in the First-Year Course and Proseminar programs.